 Art Class Bookings & Events

-Watercolour Studio – Urban and rural experiences with Gail @ Pitzhanger Manor Garden Room
+Watercolour Studio – Painting on paper with Gail Astbury @ Soanes Garden Room

 Materials to bring: